RPI-DATA/jupyter-book/_build/notebooks/PCA.md

 By looking at the data after PCA, it is easy to see the value of last two dimension, especially the last one, is pretty small such that the data can be considered as **still only two-dimensional**.
-To prove this we can use the code `PCA(0.95)` to told PCA choose the least number of PCA components such that 95% of the data can be kept.
+To prove this we can use the code `PCA(0.95)`, which will make the function choose the minimum amount of PCA components such that 95% of the data can be kept.

-Lets give a try on it!
+Let's give it a try!